dhananjay-arora/Database-System/README.md

 2. Driver: Picks the food from the restaurant and delivers the order to the designated location.
 3. Admin: Maintains and monitors the database.

-Scope
+Scope:

 The scope of this project is divided into three main categories which are database, backend, and UI.
 The database is an extensive and complete MySQL database with high-level views, stored procs, and triggers.
-The backend is to act as a broker between the UI and the database with minimal business logic.
-The UI will be web-based providing the basic CRUD operations.
+The backend act as a broker between the UI and the database with minimal business logic.
+The UI is web-based providing the basic CRUD operations.